 Difficulty of the Route & Time Each Day

-We expect the fastest competitors to be running for approximately 8-9 hours each day and the slowest competitors (who complete the full course) to be running/walking for approximately 13-15 hours each day.
-Please have a look at the results to gauge how long the competitors were out for.
+We expect the fastest participants to be running for approximately 8-9 hours each day and the slowest participants (who complete the full course) to be running/walking for approximately 13-15 hours each day.
+Please have a look at the results to gauge how long the participants were out for.

 Following the Route